AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

    <td>
     <p>Lock module between attempts 0:0:1 Format: Days/Hours/Minutes</p></td>
    <td>
     <p>You can lock modules for a specific time between attempts, by enabling the check-box “<b>Lock module between attempts 0:0:1 Format: Days/Hours/Minutes</b>”.
-When a module is locked, the learner cannot visit the module until the lock time provided elapses.&nbsp;</p>
+When a module is locked, the learner cannot visit the module until the lock time provided elapses. </p>
     <p>ou can define the end criteria of an attempt by selecting the ‘<b>Player close</b>’ or ‘<b>Completion</b>’ check-boxes.</p></td>
   </tr>
   <tr>